Placement and Promotion (Secondary Grading and Reporting)

 Information about access to courses and guidelines for promotion for students in grades 7-12.

 All students routinely select and are placed in courses provided they have earned a passing grade in any prerequisite course.
 Advanced and/or accelerated courses are available for students in grades 7-12 through an open enrollment process.
 Specific passing grades earned in prerequisite courses may not be used to exclude students from classes.

 Teachers and counselors will provide guidance in the selection of appropriate courses; however, a student and his or her parents or guardians have the right to select any course for which the student has satisfied the prerequisite.
 Please note: seventh grade Algebra 1 Honors does have specific requirements.

-When a student transfers to a Fairfax County school, the principal, the principal’s designee, or a school counselor evaluates the transcript and establishes credits and grades according to FCPS standards.
+When a student transfers to a Fairfax County school, the school counselor or an FCPS student registration staff member evaluates the transcript and establishes credits and grades according to FCPS standards.

 See current versions of Regulation 2410, Promotion and Retention of Students in Grades K-12 and Regulation 2408, Earning High School Credits.